Skip to Content

 Challenge 2: Complexity

 The second challenge we face is the complexity of the technology.
 "New cars are full of technological gadgets and are much more complex than they used to be.
-Insurers receive approximately 800,000 material claims every year, i.e. without physical injury.
+Insurers receive about 800,000 material claims every year, i.e. without physical injury.
 Repairing those cars is expensive and requires completely different skills."

 Batteries